ordepzero/airbnb_boston/readme.md

 in order to identify alternative accommodation during the Boston marathon period.

 ### Data description
-1. calendar.csv: contain the date and status of homestay
+1. calendar.csv: contains the date and status of homestay
-2. listings.csv: contain the description of each homestay
+2. listings.csv: contains the description of each homestay

 ### The Questions which analysis is answering.
 1. Is there a difference in the price of accommodation during the year?